 Using the migrate down command

-Stop your Metabase and use the current, upgraded Metabase JAR (not the Metabase JAR you want to roll back to) to complete the rollback with the following command:
+Stop your Metabase and use the current, upgraded Metabase JAR (not the Metabase JAR you want to roll back to) to complete the rollback with the migrate down command.
+Make sure that the connection details for your application database are set in the environment variables, for example:

-If you’re running Docker, the command would be:
+If you’re running Docker Compose with the right environments variables, the command would be:

-Note the quotes around "migrate down" for the Docker command.
+Note the quotes around "migrate down" for the Docker and Docker compose command.

 Once the migration process completes, start up Metabase using the JAR or Docker image for the version you want to run.